2022 Delaware River Watershed Fellowship at New Jersey Conservation Foundation

 - Attend virtual webinars as well as in-person meetings with Fellows from other AWE Centers and document progress weekly by completing a short log report.

 - Work with a mentor from across the Alliance for Watershed Education and check in with mentors approximately twice a month for a 1 hour call.

-- Complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit, August 17.
-This individual project should help enhance AWE’s goals, deepen the connection and engagement of trail and water users, and expand watershed protection and restoration.
+- Complete a capstone project and present this work at the end-of-program Summit event (August 19).
+This project should help enhance AWE goals, deepen the connection and engagement of trail and water users, and expand watershed protection and restoration.

 Qualifications and Experience:

-– June 13 – 15: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
-(Food, transportation and accommodations provided.
+– June 15-17: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
+(Meals, transportation and accommodations provided.
 Depending on current Covid limitations some or all of this training may take place virtually.)

 How to apply: